auraxangelic/libgdx-tts/README.md

 This library isn't uploaded to maven central yet, so you must download the binaries manualy or clone the source yourself to use it.

-When a new speak call is made, the audio will play a tiny bit of the end of the previous speak call only on desktop.
+On desktop, when a new speak call is made, the audio will play a tiny bit of the end of the previous speak call.
 This is due to how the AudioDevice is currently implemented for desktop.

 ## Information
 Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one `Gdx.audio#newAudioDevice`.